Undivided Resources

 Connect with other families

 The period between your initial application and your home visit with the caseworker is a great time to connect with other families who receive IHSS to get support and feedback and hear about their experiences.
-If you're not already a member, join our private Facebook group Team Undivided for Parents to ask questions and get advice from other parents who've been there.
+If you're not already a member, join our private Facebook group for parents to ask questions and get advice from other parents who've been there.

 Contents